 On the Crowdpear website, investors can find more information about the platform’s team members.
 It is striking that there is a lot of overlap with the PeerBerry team.
 Among them is Rita Simanavičiūtė, who is responsible for marketing and PR.

-Business Model & Finances
+Business Model and Finances

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Crowdpear review, you can follow-up on those questions.

 Other sources of income include administrative fees, penalty fees or early termination fees.
 For investors, on the other hand, investing on Crowdpear is free of charge.
-A detailed overview of the fees charged can be found in this price list.

-Since Crowdpear only financed its first projects at the beginning of 2023, the platform is still far from reaching a profitable level.
-In order to reach the break-even point, the platform – according to its own information – would have to achieve an outstanding portfolio of around €12 M in order to cover the current cost structure.
+Is Crowdpear profitable?
+Since the company has only financed its first projects at the beginning of 2023, the platform is still far from reaching a profitable level.
+In order to reach the break-even point, the platform – according to its own information – would need to achieve an outstanding portfolio size of around EUR 12 million to cover the current cost structure.

-This goal is planned to be reached by the end of 2023.
-However, it has been emphasised that the quality of the loan portfolio is more important than the short-term goal of profitability.
+Crowdpear emphasised that the quality of the loan portfolio is more important than the short-term goal of profitability.

 Sign Up and Bonus